shawnbrown/toron/README.md

 > world.
 Partitions are the cognitive devices designed and built by
 > human beings to fulfill these various listing, mapping and classifying
 > purposes.

+### Soft Systems Methodology ###

+Soft Systems Methodology is a structured approach for learning about situations for which formal descriptions are elusive or incomplete.
+It acknowledges, especially with regard to systems of human activity, that...

+> ...real-world entities may well not fit easily into one class; in
+> particular it may not be easy to obtain descriptions upon which all
+> observers agree.
+Nevertheless the gradual development of tested
+> conceptual models .... with the logical, structural, and reglatory
+> entailments worked out, should make simpler the interpretation and
+> holistic analysis of complex reality.
+> (Peter Checkland, *Systems Thinking, Systems Practice*, p.
+122)

 ## Reference Material ##